How to nail your wedding speeches

 I’m not about to tell you what needs addressing at every turn, but it’s customary for each speaker to cover some important topics.
 The happy couple (of course), the bridal party (or bridesmaids at least), parents, anyone who significantly helped with the wedding (whatever form that may take), and loved ones who are not able to be present on the day.
 Take the opportunity to thank people, and let them know the part they played in your happy day.

-We all know the best man gets the best job in terms of his subject matter, usually providing tales of much hilarity about the groom, with embarrassing tales a-plenty.
+We all know the Best Man gets the best job in terms of his subject matter, usually providing tales of much hilarity about the groom, with embarrassing tales a-plenty.
 This is all good in the hood as long as you’re not outright slagging off the groom, something I’ve seen a few times.
 A good-natured dig is fine; a speech doesn’t need to poke fun at things such as their physical appearance.
 Who would want to hear that about themselves, least of all when celebrating their wedding day?

 I always think a really good wedding speech, whether by a groom, bride, parent, best man or otherwise, has three important parts; the Thank Yous, the Funny Bit and the Sensitive Bit.
 You don’t need to be the world’s wittiest or most emotional person to cover these off.
 Refer briefly to relevant anecdotes, talk from the heart, and be sure to circle back on a positive note before the end of the speech, so you’re finishing on a high.
 Perfection. <cue applause>